rainforestapp/rainforest-cli/README.md

 - `--browsers ie8` or `--browsers ie8,chrome` - specify the browsers you wish to run against.
 This overrides the test own settings.
 Valid browsers can be found in your account settings.
 - `--tag TAG_NAME` - filter tests by tag.
 Can be used multiple times for filtering by multiple tags.
 - `--site-id SITE_ID` - filter tests by a specific site.
 You can see a list of your site IDs with `rainforest sites`.
-- `--folder ID` - filter tests in specified folder.
+- `--folder ID/--filter ID` - filter tests in specified folder.
+- `--feature ID` - filter tests in a feature.
+- `--run-group ID` - run/filter based on a run group.
+When used with `run`, this trigger a run from the run group; it can't be used in conjunction with other test filters.
 - `--environment-id` - run your tests using this environment.
 Otherwise it will use your default environment
 - `--conflict OPTION` - use the `abort` option to abort any runs in progress in the same environment as your new run. use the `abort-all` option to abort all runs in progress.
 - `--bg` - creates a run in the background and rainforest-cli exits immediately after.
 Do not use if you want rainforest-cli to track your run and exit with an error code upon run failure (ie: using Rainforest in your CI environment).